eLearning, Canvas Corner, Collaboratory, Tech Hub, XR Lab and Multimedia Studios, Multimedia Services

 Studio Orion (D126-O)

-For individual demos or small group programming projects, Studio Orion is a perfect fit.
-A large countertop stands for Oculus equipment use, and the room is outfitted with HTC Vive lighthouses.
+For individual demos or small group projects, Studio Orion is a perfect fit.
+The room is outfitted with HTC Vive lighthouses, one rolling desk and 4 chairs.

 This room can fit 1-4 people comfortably.